USS Narwhal (SS-167): Awards

 Narwhal′s 15 battle stars for World War II service tied her with USS Thresher (SS-200) for the most battle stars earned by a submarine, placing them amongst the most decorated US ships of World War II.

+Memorial

+The town of Nasipit in Agusan del Norte, created a memorial in commemoration of the USS Narwhal's efforts during World War II.

 In popular culture

 A 1958 episode of the television series The Silent Service called "Narwhal's Passenger From Mindanao," detailed a rescue operation involving Narwhal under Titus's command.

+The opening of the movie Operation Pacific may have been inspired by the Narwhal's seventh war patrol, where 32 civilians, including 8 children and a baby, were evacuated to Australia.